 She also serves as the business Impact Lead and Project Manager for Trans n Friends via Pride@Apple

-Desi Hall (she/her) is a Black non-binary transgender Alabama-based organizer, nonprofit professional, consultant, lecturer, podcaster, theologian, and a self-described Beyoncé historian.
+Desi Hall (she/her) is a Black transgender Alabama-based organizer, nonprofit professional, consultant, lecturer, podcaster, theologian, and a self-described Beyoncé historian.
 She was born and raised in Selma, Alabama.
 Growing up surrounded by Civil Rights history, she understood the many injustices in the world at an early age.
 She is a graduate of Birmingham-Southern College with a BA in Religion, where she completed her undergraduate thesis exploring Solange Knowles music as a source for Womanist Theology.

 She is a recent graduate of Vanderbilt Divinity School, where she earned her Master of theological studies.
 She has been awarded the Marsha P. Johnson freedom award, the J. Lawrence Brasher Award for Excellence in the Study of Religion, the Howard Cruz Alumni Award, and recognized by Congresswoman Terry Sewell for her work on the Young Women's Initiative.

 Desi Hall writes about race, religion, gender, diversity, equity & inclusion, sexuality, and how they all intersect.
 She has held memberships and organized with the Birmingham Committee for Truth and Reconciliation, the National Philanthropic Young Women's Initiative, and served as a Hess Fellow in the Social Justice Office of the YWCA.
 She is a skilled researcher, consultant, and nonprofit specialist.

 Aishani is a marketeer & business leader in the consumer products/ beauty industry currently working for one of the largest beauty companies in North America.
 Born in India, raised in Indonesia and having built a life in California, Aishani brings her international and intercultural perspective to LGBT-activism.